 People are fed up, Kashmir needs a single party rule: Omar Abdullah

-Srinagar, Apr 01: National Conference vice-president Omar Abdullah Sunday favoured early assembly elections in Jammu and Kashmir and expressed hope that the people of the state will give mandate for a single-party rule instead of a coalition government as has been witnessed since 2002.
+Srinagar, Apr 01: National Conference (NC) vice-president Omar Abdullah on Sunday favoured early assembly elections in Jammu and Kashmir and expressed hope that the people of the state will give mandate for a single-party rule instead of a coalition government as has been witnessed since 2002.

 Railways to probe wings, BJP has scant regard for institutions: Omar